nsp5488/go_raytracer/README.md

 Note that all of the demo scenes have a reduced "SamplesPerPixel" value to speed up rendering times.
 You can increase this value to improve image quality to match the examples below.

 ## Examples:
 Below are a handful of higher resolution examples.
-Some of these can be obtained by increasing the "SamplesPerPixel" value in the scene configuration of the demo scenes, others use third part Object files
+Some of these can be obtained by increasing the "SamplesPerPixel" value in the scene configuration of the demo scenes, others use third party Object files

 1. ![[Dabrovic Sponza](https://casual-effects.com/data/index.html)](readmeImgs/sponza1kspp.jpg)
 2. ![[Crytek Sponza With Erato Statue](https://casual-effects.com/data/index.html)](readmeImgs/CrytekSponza.jpg)